 Kevin has helped dozens of athletes PR and achieve their racing goals, including coaching several athletes to their first Kona (including two top 10 Kona AG finishers) and 70.3 World Championship qualifications.
 In 2014 Coach Coady had four TriForcers qualify for Kona (with a top 10 AG finisher) and ten athletes qualify for 70.3 World Champs (most of them first time qualifiers).
 Kevin welcomes athletes of all abilities who are willing to put in the work to take their performance to the next level.

-For the last eight years, Kevin has studied the art and science of triathlon training with a passion.
-During that time he has had the privilege of training with and learning from elite and top age group triathletes and learning their beliefs and habits of training.
-In 2008, he received his Level 1 USAT Coaching certification.
-By applying common sense and sound principles of training, he has transformed himself from being out of shape and 45 pounds overweight to becoming an 8:56 Ironman athlete and multiple Kona qualifier.
-Kevin has improved every single year and in the process he’s cracked the code for what it takes to consistently race well at the Iron distances.
+For the last nine years, Kevin has studied the art and science of triathlon training with a passion and has applied his knowledge to his athletes’ and his own training.
+By applying common sense and sound principles of training, he has transformed himself from being out of shape and 45 pounds overweight to becoming an 8:56 Ironman athlete and multiple Kona and 70.3 World Championships qualifier.
+Kevin has improved as both an athlete and a coach every single year and in the process he’s cracked the code for what it takes to consistently race well at the Iron distances.

 - 9:58 at Kona Ironman World Championship 2011.

 - 9:26 Ironman Coeur D’Alene 2011 (2nd AG, 16th overall including pros, qualifying for Kona and Boston Marathon)

 - 9:43 at Kona Ironman World Championship 2010

 - 9:31 at Ironman Coeur D’Alene 2010 (3rd AG and fastest marathon in his age group, qualifying for Kona & Boston Marathon)